 Brayton combines rigorous thermodynamic modeling with advancements in heat transfer, aerodynamics, and combustion sciences.
 The foundation of optimal gas turbine design starts with comprehensive cycle and system analysis.
 Brayton has developed internal codes to perform the integrated cycle analysis for the computational modules listed below.

 - Simple gas turbine cycles

-- Intercooled recuperated cycles
+- Intercooled recuperated and reheat cycles

 - Part-load performance simulation